 Goal-1) Our network is designed to ensure strong team science(Fig. 1).
 Our team is composed of 11 co-PIs, welcoming new members to an ongoing collaborative core15,23, with broad expertise including community-engaged researchers (n=7), pediatricians (n=4), single-cell biologists (n=4) and computational biologists (n=4).
 We have carefully integrated input from the extended scientific groups each co-PI represents to arrive at the current proposal; reinforcing our regular interactions.
 We will interact through bi-weekly zoom meetings amongst co-PIs, co-Is and trainees, with a rotating focus on community engagement, sample acquisition, single-cell capture, data analysis/sharing, and publications.
 We have established a shared Google Drive and github for sharing protocols and best practices, and a Slack channel where members from the network can interact in real time.
 We will deploy our established capacity24,25 of training and enabling scRNA-seq capture globally to all sites during the scRNA-seq pilot phase (0-12 months).
 All resultant sequencing data and cell-by-gene matrices will be harmonized through data processing and normalization pipelines on a password-controlled Google Terra repository and a cellxgene virtual machine instance for scientists from all sites to jointly analyze scRNA-seq data.

 Goal-2) All sites have demonstrated capacity for recruitment of pediatric participants and biobanking samples, including swab-based studies8,9,13,26-29.
 We will recruit healthy children and engage their families by leveraging expertise available at all sites in effective community engagement including discussion regarding the importance of medical research.
 We will capture self-reported ancestry (race/ethnicity), social determinants of health (e.g. food security), potential environmental exposures of significance (e.g. household smoking status), and history of allergic phenomena (food allergy, seasonal rhinitis, or mild intermittent asthma).
 Exclusion criteria will be standardized and include acute respiratory illness, current antibiotic usage, premature birth, persistent asthma, chronic lung disease, autoimmune disease, sickle cell anemia, immunodeficiency, and history of malignancy.
 Based on our recent and ongoing work profiling adult nasopharyngeal cells15, we will sample and viably cryopreserve nasopharyngeal and buccal swabs from 20 children spanning 2 age-brackets (1 month-2 years(infants), 2-5 years(young child), 5-12 years(child) and 12-18 years(adolescent)) for a total of 20 participants and 20 potential scRNA-seq samples per site.
 We will also take one additional buccal swab for immediate RNA preservation and bulk RNA-seq.
 We have validated that our cryopreservation pipeline does not eliminate any cell types found in fresh healthy nasal swabs, and furthermore allows us to resolve disease-specific biology with ~15 samples per group15.
 In Boston, MA, we will perform further extension of our fresh vs. frozen comparison (n=10) and share this as a resource with CZI Pediatric networks.
 This sampling strategy allows for single-cell processing and capture efficiencies by batching samples and demultiplexing based on natural genetic variation30,31.
-In the current initial stage of the study, wWe will profile nasopharyngeal swabs (n=5-to-10) and oral mucosal (n=0 adolescent) swabs from each site by scRNA-seq, with the capacity to scale based on our tiered Tissue Resource.
+In the current initial stage of the study, we will profile nasopharyngeal swabs (n=5-to-10) swabs from each site by scRNA-seq, with the capacity to scale based on our tiered Tissue Resource.
 Healthy participants representative of their communities (Ancestral Diversity Table) will be recruited during well-child visits, vaccination clinics, household visits, and/or emergency visits at 7 sites in 5 countries:

 Boston, MA, USA